collSteve/temporal_graph_transformer/README.md

 # Temporal Graph Transformer for Airdrop Hunter Detection

-A novel hierarchical architecture that combines temporal sequence modeling with graph neural networks to detect airdrop hunting behavior in blockchain ecosystems.
+A hierarchical architecture that combines temporal sequence modeling with graph neural networks to detect airdrop hunting behavior in blockchain ecosystems.

 ## 🏗️ Architecture